ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Notification/ANS/ANS.md

 4. Click on the "Acknowledge this alert" icon to change the state of the alert from `Notified` to `Acknowledged`.

-5. Click on the "View alert details" icon to see the details about the event, including the setting for `Application or Service Name`
+5. Click on the "View alert details" icon to see the details about the event, including the setting for `Application or Services`

 ![View alert details](ANS_alert_details.png?raw=true)